Benjamin-Latger/benjamin-latger/README.md

 ### Hello World 👋
 I am a software engineer from france

-Currently working on a big bank project, i'm specialised in backend stuff but still working on front end skills on my free time such as mobiles app with flutter / firebase or web app with react.js / node.js
+Currently working on a bank project, i'm specialised in backend stuff but still working on my front end skills on my free time such as mobiles app with flutter / firebase or web app with react.js / node.js
 <br>

 ## Connect with me